fishfolk/jumpy/README.md

 1. Download the latest version from the [releases](https://github.com/fishfight/FishFight/releases) page.
 2. Extract the archive and run the executable. (e.g. `./fishfight` or `fishfight.exe`)

+### Launcher

+[A cross-platform launcher](https://github.com/fishfight/Launcher) is also available for downloading and launching the game easily.

 ### Distro Packages

 <details>